 Directories

-Check for your address in post office directories for Melbourne and Victoria, available on microfiche at our libraries.
-Some are also now available online for free in our libraries from the eResources Find My Past and Ancestry Library.
+Check for your address in post office directories for Melbourne and Victoria.
+Some are available online for free in our libraries from the eResources Find My Past and Ancestry Library.

 Council records